ljunggren/boozang-docs/README.md

 Since March 2019, Boozang also fully supports Shadow DOM / Web Components.

 Boozang does not support any testing of native IOS and Android application, or any desktop-based applications.

-## Security

-**Fragment security**

-When installing the bz-fragment we get the

-**GDPR**

-As we are running locally in your web browser it´s been easier to be GDPR compliant than for regular Cloud-testing services.
-We recommend that you'll host sensitive test data in CSV files hosted on your servers.
-That way, the data will never be loaded into our Cloud, and simply be present in the browser local storage on the test computers.

-**Hosting**

-In our Cloud, we simply host the data you enter into our system and the tests, including our proprietary element selectors.
-To get an understanding of the kind of data we store, you can look at the Source tab on any test.
-Our servers are located in Canada.

-## Trade-offs

-There are several limitations to the Boozang technology, some that are a limiting factor of the technology and security of the browser context, and others that are conscious product decisions.
-Here is an attempt to address some of them head-on.

-**Only web**

-Boozang support only testing web and hybrid applications.
-There are plenty of good tools to test native and desktop applications in the market, and we will be happy to recommend some.
-When doing testing across web and native/desktop, we recommend driving the tests on the web over Boozang, while driving the other tests over another tool.
-Boozang has excellent support to read data from external sources and is designed to be able to have a source of truth outside the tool.

-**No tests are driven from the Cloud**

-Boozang doesn´t currently drive your tests from the Cloud.
-The Boozang technology allows us to host your tests and allow you to drive them locally from your browser.
-This has the benefits that we can operate behind your company firewall without any problem.
-It also means that you can host the test data locally, and serve it up to your local web browser.

-As our test runner is open source and can be used and modified freely, we welcome companies and Cloud testing providers to do so, and we welcome serious partnership proposals.

-**Limited BI**

-Long-term we will expand our reporting capability and business intelligence functions.
-As we expose our reports in both JSON and HTML, and fully support integration over REST or via our test-runner (DIY), we are welcoming you to integrate into your Business Intelligence system of choice, and for you to see Boozang as one source of insights among many.

-**Frequent Maintenance Releases**

-We do nightly maintenance releases frequently, sometimes as often as once per week.
-All paying subscribers will be notified when this release takes place, but often they are done 10 pm - 1 am EST during Sundays (this time-slot works for both European and American customers, and amounts to maximum 30 seconds of service down-time).
-This means that we generally can provide less than one-week turn-around on bugs reported by our customers.

 # Getting started